Proviso12/202-projects-Proviso12/README.md

 project controls: WASD to move, left mouse button to shoot in any direction

+all art credit goes to myself.

-to made it my own i made all of the assets by myself and allowed the player to have a few ships as a fleet to help them kill the enemy fleets
+this is a basic top down space themed shoot them up where you are a strong little ship who is attacking multiple fleets of enemy ships with the help of your own small fighter allies. to make it my own I made all of the assets by myself and allowed the player to have a few ships as a fleet to help them kill the enemy fleets